 Just 3 miles from the Scottish border, Berwick-upon-Tweed has a chequered past.
 The place offers three stunning bridges, a rich cultural scene and Elizabethan walls that completely circle the town.
 You can walk the walls built to keep the Scots away with your canine buddy and stroll past the barracks and main guard.
 It also boasts a couple of art galleries, a museum, plenty of places to eat and a long sandy beach.

 The coast of Northumberland is home to 31 beaches, and most of them allow dogs all year round.
 At Durridge Bay, there’s an incredible 7-mile stretch of sand backed by dunes home to wildlife.
 Seahouses has a harbour and lots of amenities, and the beach here is dog-friendly and sheltered.

 As you can see there are countless dog-friendly places in Northumberland and the good news is; there are also tons of pet-friendly holidays in the North East of England so you can enjoy a mini-break or longer holiday.

-Discover the amazing scenery and ancient history when you book one of the Northumberland dog friendly cottages.
+Discover the amazing scenery and ancient history when you book Northumbria dogs welcome cottages.

 Whether they are located in a National Park or by the coast we know you will create memories when you book a staycation in one of the dog friendly lodges in Northumberland.